 He served a very little time, but it's the access, right?

-So once they access Carter Page and do surveillance on Carter Page, then they can surveil the people that Carter Page are speaking is speaking to.
+So once they access Carter Page and do surveillance on Carter Page, then they can surveil the people that Carter Page is speaking to.

 And they have never shown any evidence whatsoever that the Trump campaign was conspiring or anything with the Russians.